darylperalta/ee298-proj/README.md

 ## Data Preprocessing and Augmentation

 To compensate the lack of enough training images.
 I used data augmentation.
-I implented it using the Keras' ImageDataGenerator.
+I implemented it using the Keras' ImageDataGenerator.

 I used the code dataprep.py to create the necessary directory that will be used for the ImageDataGenerator.